 Due to its versatile flavour and low tannins, pinot noir will sit comfortably in most wine glasses, even those with smaller openings.
 The common shape of glass for this wine involves a long stem (though stemless glasses are increasingly popular), a bulbous body, and a relatively petite rim.

 One of the most common tastes associated with a Merlot is cherry.
-Chocolate is a common associations too, as is raspberry, and even espresso-tasting if your bottle comes from a colder wine region.
-It’s a very fruity wine, again with a relatively low amount of tanins, that is perfect for enjoying rugged up by a fire.
+Chocolate is a common association too, as is raspberry, and even espresso-tasting if your bottle comes from a colder wine region.
+It’s a very fruity wine, again with a relatively low amount of tannins, that is perfect for enjoying rugged up by a fire.
 Merlots have a higher alcohol content than most wines, often 13.5% but occasionally reaching 14.5%.
 This makes Merlot the perfect wine to sip and indulge in.
 Merlot pairs well with lightly spiced red meats.
-Nothing too flavourful as Merlot has a lower tanin count, so softer flavours will complement each other here.
+Nothing too flavourful as Merlot has a lower tannin count, so softer flavours will complement each other here.

 Merlot glasses have large bowls so most large wine glasses will do the trick in a pinch.
 Another important thing to note about Merlot is that it’s best served slightly chilled.
 A warm Merlot will mean you can taste the alcohol of the wine and you might miss the varied flavours.
 You’ll also want to not over-fill the glass when serving.
 This is to do with being able to swirl your wine.
 You might think this is a silly thing people only do in movies, but sometimes the motion helps the wine release its bouquet for a more enjoyable experience.

 White wines are often considered the more feminine wines, but there’s no reason to buy into old, outdated beliefs.
-Whites are defined more by their acidity as they have so few tanins in comparison to their red counterparts.
+Whites are defined more by their acidity as they have so few tannins in comparison to their red counterparts.
 Not that this acidity makes the wines sour, more that they’re more complementary to summer fruits than winter fruits.

 Sauvingon Blanc is one you either love or hate.
 It’s a divisive flavour, mostly because it’s often a dry white with very little sweetness.
 You might find notes of lime, green apple, and even nectarine in this wine, depending on how ripe the grape were when the wine was made.
 But on top of this, Sauvignon Blanc features flavours like lemongrass, basil, even jalapeño.
 This isn’t to say that it’s spicy, but that it has a very natural, almost earthy, grass-inspired palette that may divide.